 At Waynflete Infants’ School we value all children equally no matter what their special need, disability or background.
 We are committed to providing equal access, for all children, to a broad and balanced social and academic curriculum, including the Foundation Stage Curriculum and National Curriculum.
 We are also committed to providing an inclusive school environment for all children to feel safe, happy and have their individual needs met through a wide range of provision.

 Our special educational needs (SEN) co-ordinator (SENCO) is Mrs Hayley Sara who can be contacted via the school.
-Her SEN days are Wednesday's and Thursdays so these are good days to call.
+Mrs Sara is available on Thursday's and Friday's to respond to your queries.

 In September 2018 the school had an external Access Audit which produced a very positive report.
 It was quoted in the report that